Estimating outflow masses and velocities in merger simulations: impact of r-process heating and neutrino cooling

 \section{Impact on measured simulation outflows}

-To illustrate the impact of these different assumptions, we now post-process the outflows produced in a neutron star-neutron star merger, in the early post-merger remnant of a neutron star-neutron star binary, and in a black hole-neutron star merger, using different prediction methods.
-We also compare the black hole-neutron star results with the final velocity observed in Darbha {\it et al}~\cite{Darbha:2021rqj}, where one of our black hole-neutron star merger simulations is continued using the smoothed particle hydrodynamics code PHANTOM~\cite{Price:2017mwk}, and an approximate model for r-process heating is included in the simulation.
+To illustrate the impact of these different assumptions, we now post-process the outflows produced in a NSNS merger, in the early post-merger remnant of a NSNS binary, and in a BHNS merger, using different prediction methods.
+We also compare the BHNS results with the final velocity observed in Darbha {\it et al}~\cite{Darbha:2021rqj}, where one of our BHNS merger simulations is continued using the smoothed particle hydrodynamics code PHANTOM~\cite{Price:2017mwk}, and an approximate model for r-process heating is included in the simulation.

-The models considered here are: \begin{itemize} \item Model A: $\Gamma_\infty = -u_t$, with unbound criterion $u_t<-1$ (geodesic criterion) \item Model B: $\Gamma_\infty = -h u_t/h_\infty$, with unbound criterion $hu_t<-h_\infty$ (Bernoulli without neutrino losses) \item Model C: $\Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right)$, with unbound criterion $\Gamma_\infty>1$ (Bernoulli with neutrino losses) \item Model D: $\Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right)$, with unbound criterion \beq -hu_t>h(\rho=0,T=0,Y_e)\left(1 -\frac{E_{0,\rm lim}}{m_p c^2}\right). \eeq (Bernoulli without neutrino losses and with corrections for the finite duration of an orbit) \end{itemize} For the black hole-neutron star merger, we also consider an additional Model E that includes the same amount of heating as the PHANTOM simulation.
+The models considered here are: \begin{itemize} \item Model A: $\Gamma_\infty = -u_t$, with unbound criterion $u_t<-1$ (geodesic criterion) \item Model B: $\Gamma_\infty = -h u_t/h_\infty$, with unbound criterion $hu_t<-h_\infty$ (Bernoulli without neutrino losses) \item Model C: $\Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right)$, with unbound criterion $\Gamma_\infty>1$ (Bernoulli with neutrino losses) \item Model D: $\Gamma_\infty=-\frac{hu_t}{h_\infty} \left(0.9968+0.0085 Y_e\right)$, with unbound criterion \beq -hu_t>h(\rho=0,T=0,Y_e)\left(1 -\frac{\rm{min}(Q,E_{0,\rm lim})}{m_p c^2}\right). \eeq (Bernoulli with neutrino losses and with corrections for the finite duration of an orbit) \end{itemize} For the BHNS merger, we also consider an additional Model E that includes the same amount of heating as the PHANTOM simulation.
 As the PHANTOM simulation only evolves fluid elements with $u_t<-1$ in the merger simulation, we use Model E with the unbound criteria $u_t<-1$, for consistency.

 In this manuscript, we mostly limit ourselves to the study of unbound material, although we provide information about the fallback timescale of bound material for models A-D in our BHNS merger simulation.
 The impact of r-process heating and neutrino cooling on bound matter is very dependent on the parameter of the system, and may lead to an early shut-down of fallback accretion or time gaps in the accretion history of the post-merger remnant.
 We refer the reader to~\cite{Desai:2018rbc} for a more detailed discussion of this process across the range of parameters expected in BHNS and NSNS mergers.